 In time, Tamara hopes the organisation will be reborn in England.

-In 2015, Tamara Lowe, an Australian with a life-long love for the game of cricket travelled through the Caribbean with her family.
+In 2015, a passionate humanitarian with a life-long love of cricket, Tamara Lowe, travelled through the Caribbean with her family.
 Everywhere they went children of all ages joined impromptu games of cricket with their new Aussie friends!

 At Sabina Park in Kingston, Jamaica, Tamara asked a group of cricket-mad teenagers if anyone had ever owned a cricket bat or ball.
 As is common for children in the West Indies, nobody had.